unmanbearpig/unmb.pw-blog/_posts/2024-03-12-key_fortress.markdown

 Now I just have to figure out what to replace it with.

 Shouldn't be hard, let's find some code that does it.
-A quick search on addons.mozilla.org provided me with a bunch of extensionsprovided me with a bunch of extensions.
+A quick search on addons.mozilla.org provided me with a bunch of extensions.
 Upon expecting the source code of the first one, I found:
 ```js
     event.stopImmediatePropagation();
 ```